BalloonBox-Inc/SCRTnetwork_analytics/SCRTSybil.md

 #### Components

-1. **GUI**: user logs into SCRTSybil web application by authenticating with an existing wallet such as Keplr or Ledger.
-A user should therefore have a wallet + SCRT public address with some minimum balance (TBD) in order to proceed in calculating a credit score for themselves.
+1. **GUI**: user logs into SCRTSybil web application by authenticating with an existing Keplr wallet.
+The SCRT network offers investors a range of wallets: Ledger, Math Wallet, Keplr.
+We chose Keplr because it's the first and leading wallet enabled for Inter-Blockchain Communication in the Cosmos ecosystem, it is widely used, and it offers a conventient Google Chrome plugin.
+A user should therefore own a Kepler wallet + SCRT public address with some minimum balance (TBD) in order to proceed in calculating a credit score for themselves.
 Once logged into SCRTSybil, a user will be able to create a lightweight profile and view their account balance.
-The core purpose of the web app however is to provide users with a < 60 second experience, guided by a wizard, whereby they can authenticate with the SCRTSybil-integrated 3rd parties e.g. Plaid, which then computes their score.
-Their score (and historical scores will be stored in the web app (ReactJS)
+The core purpose of the web app however is to provide users with a rapid (< 3 minutes) experience, guided by a wizard, whereby they can authenticate with the SCRTSybil-integrated 3rd parties e.g. Plaid, which then computes their score.
+The credit score algorithm, coded in Python, will be executed off-chain and then will be compiled into a CosmWasm smart contract to be written on-chain.
+If a user wants to issue multiple credit scores at different times, then we will interact with the contract initialized at the start to append the new score to pre-existing ones.

 2. **Restful API**: Python (Flask) + webhook framework with public APIs that can be used.
 The SCRTSybil API is the heartbeat through which data transfer is taking place both from interacting with 3rd party SDKs but also for passing on retrieved data to the credit scoring module.
-Note that the goal is not to store any sensitive data, but rather store the computed score and encrypted sources of data on SCRT.

 3. **Credit Score Module**: credit score algorithm integrating at least these 5 weighted metrics.
 Metrics were adapted from the factors used by the three largest American consumer credit reporting agencies: Equifax, Experian, and TransUnion.
 Transaction History (txn counts + txn volume)